AceRoqs/GenePrediction/README.md

 The code was written in 2006, but I have modernized it to use some nicer C++ constructs, so it requires a C++11 compiler due to the requirement of rvalue references and lambdas.
-The code was tested on Visual C++ 2010, but should work with GCC or any compiler regardless of platform without too much trouble.
+The code was tested on Visual C++ 2013, but should work with GCC or any compiler regardless of platform without too much trouble.

-A word of caution that the code is extremely numeric heavy, and for longer gene sequences, can take several minutes (in 2010) to compute the results, even with the dynamic programming optimizations.
+A word of caution that the code is extremely numeric heavy, and for longer gene sequences, can take several seconds to several minutes (in 2013) to compute the results, even with the dynamic programming optimizations.

 Some of these algorithms can be useful outside the computational biology space.
 For example, Smith-Waterman can be useful in doing text correction,